srijak/gitgo/README.md

-Git bindings for go.
+# Git bindings for go.

 Just wraps commandline git using exec.
-Doesnt handle all errors well.

 ``` go
 import "github.com/srijak/gitgo"

 .
 .

 g := NewGit(dir)
 // initialize if you want to create a new git repo
 g.Init()